Rexon-Pambujya/FAQChatBotRAG/README.md

 ### Objective:

-The goal of our assignment is to build a web based chatbot that can answer frequently asked questions from our customers.
+The goal of our project is to build a web based chatbot that can answer frequently asked questions from our customers.
 The chatbot should:

 1. Use Retrieval Augmented Generation
 2. Chat History as Context